Metro Line C: Venezia Station

 Project description

-Line C, the third line of the Rome metro provided for by the General Regulatory Plan and confirmed in the Urban Plan for Sustainable Mobility approved on 13 December 2024 by the Metropolitan City of Roma Capitale, crosses the city from southeast to northwest, connecting distant urban areas and significantly expanding the existing metropolitan network.
+Metro Line C, Rome’s third underground line, provided for in the General Urban Development Plan and confirmed in the Sustainable Urban Mobility Plan approved on 13 December 2024 by the Metropolitan City of Roma Capitale, crosses the city from south-east to north-west, connecting distant urban areas and significantly expanding the existing underground network.

 Status